mirko/yaps/README.md

 Files listed in `endpoints.*.files` can be eventually requested via the `getEndpointsFile` API call (see HTTP API description).

+## Setup and usage guidelines

+An idea is that the hardware running YAPS is a small embedded device, featuring USB ports and - depending on the type of to be provisioned client devices - ethernet.

+That's where the "runs on OpenWrt"-feature originates from - a cheap WiFi-router (with disabled WiFi) works perfectly fine as underlying hardware.

+As quite some IoT devices don't feature ethernet connectivity anymore (but only WiFi - and WiFi is a notoriously bad idea to use for transporting initial, precious and confidential provisioning information to a device) I came up with using PPPoS (PPP over Serial/UART).

+In practice that means, that I provision my ESP8266 development board via YAPS over HTTP over IP over UART over USB.
+Well, it does the job.

+Following up on the general idea, the actual provisioning data is stored on external media, let's say USB thumb drives - not on the system running YAPS itself.

+Each such drive is dedicated to a particular infrastructure/project.

+That way, depending for which infrastructure/project you'd want to provision clients, you'd just insert/swap respective drives.

+Also batches of (additional) provisioning sets should be stored and imported via external media, dedicated for the sole purpose of importing batches.
+Same goes for backups.

 ## Import format

 Data can be imported via properly formatted tar({.gz,bz2})-archives, following a file structure, probably also illustrated best by an example matching above `endpoints.json` structure: